-We have applied our proposed integration model to our prototype system called Semantic Research Grid (SRG) described in detail in [16].
-The SRG system provides a collaborative environment and it has been built based on the event-based model as explained in detail in [15]The SRG system uses Web 2.0 technologies in its core services and provides extra capabilities to major existing annotation tools and search tools (Delicious[17].
-Connotea[18], Google Scholar and Windows Live Academic etc.).
+We have applied our proposed integration model to our prototype system called Semantic Research Grid (SRG) described in detail in [15].
+The SRG system provides a collaborative environment and it has been built based on the event-based model as explained in detail in [14].
+The SRG system uses Web 2.0 technologies in its core services and provides extra capabilities to major existing annotation tools and search tools (Delicious [16], Connotea [17], Google Scholar and Windows Live Academic etc.).
 Tagging and rating are the most common capabilities in most of the Web 2.0 tools, and the SRG system allows its users to annotate/tag the Digital Entities and general URIs in a flexible fashion.
-Users of the system are also allowed to read, to modify, to update, or to delete a DE based on their access rights.
+Users of the system are also allowed to read, to modify, to update, or to delete the DE based on their access rights.
 Users of the SRG system have ability to share their DEs with other users or groups in the system by providing the necessary access rights.
-Our SRG system consists of the following modules: (A) Session and Event Management; (B) Digital Entity Management; (C) Annotation Tools; (D) Search Tools; (E) Authentication and Authorization; (F) Other.
-A detailed description of the implementation of these modules may be found in [16].
-The prototype of the SRG system can be accessed from the project demo website [19]
+A detailed description of the implementation of these modules may be found in [15].
+The prototype of the SRG system can be accessed from the project demo website [18].